Home < Learn About Modest Needs < Frequently Asked Questions < Questions And Answers for Applicants

 Yes.
 At Modest Needs, we permit one active application per household at a time.

-Additionally, because Modest Needs has in place a lifetime limit of two funded grant applications per registered household.
+Additionally, Modest Needs has in place a lifetime limit of three funded grant applications per registered household.

-In other words, once a registered household has received help from Modest Needs twice, no person living in that household is eligible to receive help from Modest Needs at any time in the future.
+In other words, once a registered household has received help from Modest Needs three times, no person living in that household is eligible to receive help from Modest Needs at any time in the future.

 Back To Top